Trebonius91/VASP4CLINT/README.md

 ## Python scripts:

- - **modify_poscar.py** : Perform several simple operations on a POSCAR file, such as shifting its atoms, multiply the cel, transform from cartesian to internal coordinates and the other way round
- - **build_scalms.py** :  Build unit cells of liquid metal alloys on a simple cubic grid (bulk, slab and cluster possible)
  - **built_adsorbates.py** : Place adsorbate atoms or molecules on or in surface slabs.
 Positions and rotations can be controlled by input files.
+ - **build_scalms.py** :  Build unit cells of liquid metal alloys on a simple cubic grid (bulk, slab and cluster possible)
+ - **manage_mlff_md.py** : Starts and supervises a ML-FF trajectory of a surface slab, restarts if errors occur
+ - **modify_poscar.py** : Perform several simple operations on a POSCAR file, such as shifting its atoms, multiply the cel, transform from cartesian to internal coordinates and the other way round

 ## Bash scripts

  - **ml_long.sh** : Do VASP machine learning force field on-the-fly learning trajectories for arbitrary long times, even if the calculation cluster has a walltime limit.

-## Fortran proggrams:
+## Fortran programs:

  - **analyze_scalms** : Analyze trajectories of liquid metal surface or bulk simulations
+ - **cut_unitcell** : Cut an arbitrary shaped surface slab unit cell from a given larger surface slab
+ - **modify_xdatcar** : Modify XDATCAR trajectory files: shifts, multiplications, writing of xyz files
  - **partial_dos** : Extract the partial density of states for certain atoms, elements or orbitals from a DOSCAR file